This is some text inside of a div block.

 In contrast to the EFRAG draft, which favored the "financial control approach," companies should now have the option to choose between the three recognized methods: financial control, equity share, or operative control.
 This methodological flexibility accommodates the complexity of modern corporate structures and takes into account particularities in shareholding relationships and supply chains.

-3. Policies, Actions & Targets (PAT): More Efficient Bundling
+3. Policies, Actions & Targets (PAT): more efficient bundling

 The revision emphasizes the possibility of describing a single PAT covering multiple material topics only once and then referencing it.
 This reduces administrative burden and promotes integrated sustainability strategies.